pratham2021/pratham2021/README.md

 I'm interested in the intersection of **software engineering and machine learning**.
 I truly believe that there is no greater sense of achievement in computer science than solving some tough real-world problems!
 Explore some of my repositories to learn more!

 Let's keep in touch!
-Connect with me on [Linkedin](https://www.linkedin.com/in/prathamhebbar/), view my [resume](https://github.com/user-attachments/files/20957895/Pratham.Hebbar.-.CV.pdf), or reach out to me through [email](prathamhebbar2021@gmail.com)
+Connect with me on [Linkedin](https://www.linkedin.com/in/prathamhebbar/) or reach out to me through [email](prathamhebbar2021@gmail.com)

 I'm also looking forward to expand my knowledge and skills of web development!